-Zoloft® Birth Defects
+Zoloft® & Birth Defects

-Birth defects are disorders present either before or at the time of birth.
+Birth defects are disorders that are present either before or at the time of birth.
 They can be caused by a variety of reasons including genetic and chromosomal abnormalities, infection, and the use of drugs.

-Possible Zoloft® Birth Defects
+Zoloft® Birth Defects Risk

 The U.S. Food and Drug Administration (FDA) requires the strict "black box" warning to be placed on the label of Zoloft®.
 However, this has to do with other side effects, and does not alert patients to the possible dangers of mixing Zoloft® and pregnancy.

 The FDA lists it as a pregnancy category C drug.
 This means Zoloft® can be the cause of congenital defects in newborns.
 One of the more alarming Zoloft® birth defects statistics has been reported by the Mayo Clinic, which found that when taken during the last half of pregnancy Zoloft® users are six times more likely to deliver a child with certain birth defects.

 Taking Zoloft During Pregnancy or While Breastfeeding

 The Zoloft® birth defect risk is not the only problem pregnant Zoloft® users should have been made aware of.
 It is also noted in warnings that the effect of breast-feeding while using Zoloft® is unknown.
 It is very likely that the serotonin altering chemicals in Zoloft® can be passed into the baby's bloodstream through the mother's breast milk.